vifreefly/procsd/README.md

   ssl: true # added
 ```

 Configuration is done. **Make sure that all domains defined in procsd (nginx.server_name) are pointing to the server IP** where application is hosted.
-Then run `procsd create` as usual:
+Then run `procsd create` _(you will probably need first run `procsd destroy` if app services already exists)_ as usual:

 > By default Certbot obtaining certificate from _Let's Encrypt_ without a contact email.
 If you want to provide contact email, define env variable `CERTBOT_EMAIL` with your email in the `.env` file.